Why is this medication prescribed?

 - tell your doctor if you are pregnant or plan to become pregnant.
 You will need to take a pregnancy test before you start treatment and you should not become pregnant while you are taking bosutinib.
-You should use an effective form of birth control during treatment with bosutinib and for one month after your final dose.
+You should use an effective form of birth control during treatment with bosutinib and for 2 weeks after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while taking bosutinib, call your doctor.
 Bosutinib may harm the fetus.

 What special dietary instructions should I follow?